On the distance spectral radius, fractional matching and factors of graphs with given minimum degree: Introduction

 Recently, the relationship between the fractional matching number and the eigenvalues of graphs has been investigated by several researchers.
-For example, O \cite{O} determined the connections between the spectral radius of an $n$-vertex connected graph with minimum degree and its fractional matching number, and gave a lower bound on the fractional matching number in terms of the spectral radius and minimum degree.
-Xue et al. \cite{XZS} discussed the relations between the fractional matching number and the Laplacian spectral radius of a graph, and obtained some lower bounds on the fractional matching number.
+For example, O \cite{O} determined the connections between the spectral radius of an $n$-vertex connected graph with minimum degree and its fractional matching number, and they also gave a lower bound on the fractional matching number in terms of the spectral radius and minimum degree.
+Xue et al. \cite{XZS} discussed the relations between the fractional matching number and the Laplacian spectral radius of a graph, and they obtained some lower bounds on the fractional matching number.
 Pan et al. \cite{PLZ} studied the existence of fractional perfect matchings for graphs with given order and minimum degree in terms of the signless Laplacian spectral radius.
 Yan et al. \cite{YLS} gave some lower bounds of distance Laplacian spectral radii of $n$-vertex graphs in terms of fractional matching number.
-Lou et al. \cite{LLA} obtained a tight lower bound of the spectral radius to guarantee the fractional matching number more than $\frac{n-k}{2}$ in a graph with minimum degree $\delta$.
+Li et al. \cite{LMZ} established an upper bound on the distance spectral radius of a graph $G$ to ensure that $G$ has a fractional perfect matching.
+Lou et al. \cite{LLA} obtained a tight lower bound of the spectral radius to guarantee the fractional matching number more than $\frac{n-k}{2}$ in a graph with minimum degree $\delta$, where $0<k<n$ is an integer.
+Some classical conclusions about fractional matching can refer to \cite{HLZZ,ZHR}

 Motivated by \cite{LLA}, in this paper we firstly investigate the relations between the distance spectral radius of a graph and its fractional matching number.